FoxyOfJungle/RollbackStateMachines/README.md

 * Handles animations separate from states logic (for better organization);
 * It has an "Any State" state that is executed every frame, regardless of the current state;
 * It is possible to go to the previous state;
-* Get current state name;
+* Get current state name.

 *(This system does not have transitions, you need to do it within the states themselves).*
-* This system has a very simple logic for general cases.
+* This system has a very simple logic for general cases;
 * The system uses strings to reference the state, which prevents using intellisense.
 You can manually access the current_state variable.